radumir0n/auth-server/README.md

 1) Clone the repository on your local machine
 2) Run `npm install` in the folder with the application
-3) Run `npm run docker:build" to create the containers and start the environment
+3) Run `npm run docker:build` to create the containers and start the environment

 Endpoints for testing: